liehann/zipop/native/README.md

 const pinyinNormal = pinyin(text, { style: PINYIN_STYLES.NORMAL });
 ```

-### Extending the Data System
+### Extending the Content System
-To add new lesson types:
+To add new content types:
+1. Extend the backend API endpoints (see `../backend/README.md`)
-1. Extend the `LessonData` interface in `data/types.ts`
+2. Update the `LessonData` interface in `data/types.ts`
-2. Update the data loader processing pipeline
+3. Modify the contentService for new data processing
-3. Modify the UI components to handle new data types
+4. Update UI components to handle new data types
-4. Add new categories to the index file
+5. Add new categories via backend API

 ### Web Platform Setup
 Ensure proper flexbox styling and JSON module support: